Connecting an editor with Preflight to a Shopify product

 Enable the ability to auto-fix problems using the Preflight tool.

 Step 3.
-Connect the template.
+Connect the product specification.

 - Select Shopify > in the left drop-down list, find a product you want to connect to the editor.
 You can type part of the product name to filter the list.